secure-foundations/trex-usenix25/README.md

 1. Please install all the [requirements](#requirements).
 2. Test that Ghidra is installed correctly, using `just ghidra-test`.
+3. Make sure that the [`trex`](https://github.com/secure-foundations/trex) repository has been correctly cloned within the current directory (you can use `just trex` to clone it into the correct path).
-3. Run `make` inside the benchmark you want to test (within `benchmarks/`) to populate it with the raw binaries.
+4. Run `make` inside the benchmark you want to test (within `benchmarks/`) to populate it with the raw binaries.
-4. Run `cargo run --bin runner --release`, and select the benchmark interactively.
+5. Run `cargo run --bin runner --release`, and select the benchmark interactively.
   - The runner is an interactive interface we've built for running all the steps of the evaluation conveniently.
   - Choosing the defaults for each prompt should work, but feel free to customize interactively.
     + Caveat: some jobs might expect prior jobs to have already been executed; if they have not, then the job will fail, rather than automatically attempt to run the older job.
 Such a failure would manifest as a missing file error.